ricardoyang00/config-macOS/README.md

 ## System Settings

 ### Dock Speed
 Occasionally, the Mac dock occupies space on our desktop.
 You can use the key combination **⌥⌘D** to hide/show the dock.
 However, the animation for the dock to reappear is too slow.

-To make the Dock instantly leap back into view when it’s needed, rather than slide, type the following:
+1. To make the Dock instantly leap back into view when it’s needed, rather than slide, type the following in your terminal:
 ```bash
 defaults write com.apple.dock autohide-time-modifier -int 0; killall Dock
 ```